raspberrypilearning/relax-stretch/en/step_2.md

 --- /task ---

-First you are going give character 1 all her setup code such as where on the screen start.
+First of all, you are going give **character 1** a name.
+In this project, she will be **Nadia** but you can use whatever name you like.

 --- task ---